What to do in the medieval city of Tallinn, capital of EstoniaMay 2, 2019

 Tallinn first appeared on a map in 1154, with the name of Fishermen's, It is the beginning of the thirteenth century, when it begins to be relatively important, especially given its geostrategic location as a seaport between Russia and Scandinavia.
 It is for this reason that the Kingdom of Denmark conquered Tallinn and all of northern Estonia in Lyndanisse battle 1219 because, soon lose the square in favor of the Germans.

-In 1248, Tallinn torna-if a member of Liga Hanseatic, a federation of traders cities, originating in northern Germany (cities such as Lübeck and Hamburg were dominant), More related places as diverse as Bergen, Norway, Gdansk , in Poland, I Riga, in Latvia.
+In 1248, Tallinn torna-if a member of Liga Hanseatic, a federation of traders cities, originating from North Germany (cities such as Lübeck and Hamburg were dominant), More related places as diverse as Bergen, na Norway, Gdansk , na Poland, I Riga, in Latvia.
 Tallinn pertencia Hanseatic League, up until 1865, which earned him great economic growth, since it was a vital port to connect the Western Federation (Germany, basically, with the eastern end (Russian city of Novgorov mainly).

 However, between the twelfth and nineteenth power is shared between the Danes, German, Swedish and Russian, which are those that maintained the hegemony of the Great Northern War 1710.

 The Russian Empire maintained its hegemony until in 1918 Estonia proclaimed its independence in first 1919.